Connect with a certified trainer for free

 There are different types of metatarsal fractures, each one defined by the location:

 • Zone 1: Small fractures of the tip of the fifth metatarsal base.
-The fragment of bone that is fractured pulls away from the main bone.
+The fractured fragment of bone pulls away from the main bone.
 These types of fractures are also called avulsion fractures.

-• Zone 2: Larger fractures of the fifth metatarsal base closer to the shaft (the long section of the cone), also referred to as Jones fractures.
-Because this area of the bone has poor blood supply, nonunion (poor bone healing) occurs much more frequently in zone 2 fractures.
+• Zone 2: Larger fractures of the fifth metatarsal base closer to the shaft (the long section of the cone), also called Jones fractures.
+Because this area of the bone has poor blood supply, nonunion (poor bone healing) occurs much more frequently in Jones Fractures.

 • Zone 3: Fractures that occur anywhere along the shaft of the metatarsal bone.